SPRukmangad/ai_engineering_playground/rag-document-assistant/README.md

 ## How RAG Works

-Traditional LLMs answer from what they memorized during training — that knowledge is frozen and generic.
+Traditional LLMs answer from what they memorized during training - that knowledge is frozen and generic.
 RAG solves this by:

-1. **Indexing** — your documents are chunked and converted to embeddings (vectors that capture semantic meaning), then stored in a vector database (FAISS).
+1. **Indexing** - your documents are chunked and converted to embeddings (vectors that capture semantic meaning), then stored in a vector database (FAISS).
-2. **Retrieval** — when you ask a question, it is also embedded and the most semantically similar document chunks are fetched from the index.
+2. **Retrieval** - when you ask a question, it is also embedded and the most semantically similar document chunks are fetched from the index.
-3. **Augmented Generation** — the retrieved chunks are injected into the prompt as grounding context, and the LLM is instructed to answer *only* from that context.
+3. **Augmented Generation** - the retrieved chunks are injected into the prompt as grounding context, and the LLM is instructed to answer *only* from that context.

 The result: answers that are factual, specific to *your* data, and traceable back to source documents.

 ```
-    Question ──embed──► query vector
+Question ── embed ── ► query vector
-              │
+              |
     FAISS similarity search
-              │
+              |
     Top-K doc chunks
-              │
+              |
-┌─────────────┴──────────────┐
+┌────────────────────────────┐
 │ Prompt = context + question│
 └─────────────┬──────────────┘
-              │
+              |
             GPT-4o
-              │
+              |
         Grounded Answer
 ```